Saulsbury Area, Tennessee 38067

 Less than an hours drive from Memphis, fifteen minutes from the City of Bolivar, in Southwestern Tennessee, the gated community of Grand Valley Lakes is in development because many people are sick and tired of the city life.
 Why deal with problems like overpopulation, smog, bad sanitation and a host of other discomforts when Grand Valley Lakes offers all of the benefits of the city life without the trials and tribulations.

 According to the Official Grand Valley Lakes Website, this subdivision “has three scenic lakes on it, one that is 225 acres, one that is about 20 acres, and Lake Duffer.”
 There is even a marina with covered slips, fishing, and beaches to relax on.
-Along with a huge community center, with rent-able rooms for events, along with a gym, library and more.
+Along with a huge community center, with rentable rooms for events, along with a gym, library and more.
 Even more exciting, the Hatchie River is only a few miles away.
 Because its the longest free-flowing tributary of the lower Mississippi, the River is the largest forested floodplain in the State of Tennessee.
 The Hatchie River has not been altered by humans, meaning the natural cycles of the seasons and floods created a very rich habitat that many species of animals are thriving in.
 Of course, Grand Valley Lakes is miles away from this.
-The subdivision is not in the flood plain at all, and is a very safe distance from The Hatchies, as well as the other Three Lakes flood cycles.
+The subdivision is not in the flood plain at all, and is a very safe distance from both safe from The Hatchies, as well as other Three Lakes flood cycles.
 These are simply wonderful places to have some great fun!

 Grand Valley Lakes has 24/7 on-call paramedics, a fire department, and even Air-Evac service so that in case of an emergency, you can get to the hospital quickly and safely.
 The Gated Community also has 24/7 security and patrol cars.